TheNexusAvenger/Nexus-Plugin-Components/docs/examples/lists.md

 end

 function EntryClass:Update(Data)
-    self.super:Update(Data) --Required for CollapsableListFrame to update the arrow and selection color. self.TextLabel.Text = Data and Data.Text or "" end
+    CollapsableListFrame.Update(self, Data) --Required for CollapsableListFrame to update the arrow and selection color. self.TextLabel.Text = Data and Data.Text or "" end